Seed Treatments: Questions that Emerge When Plants Don’t

 Is disease actually causing poor stand establishment?

-Stand establishment issues can be caused by many factors besides seedling diseases, including soil conditions (compaction, residue level), environmental issues (flooding, cold stress, drought), planting issues (planting depth, planter error), insect injury, or poor seed quality.
-Seedling diseases are only one of many potential factors.
-Making a good diagnosis is the first step toward determining if seedling blight is to blame for poor stand establishment.
-If seedling disease is the major cause of a problem, it is impor tant to determine the causal pathogen and disease.
-Different seed treatments and management practices are recommended for different diseases as noted below.
+Stand establishment issues can be caused by many factors besides seedling diseases, including soil conditions (compaction, crusting, sidewall compaction, crop residue level), environmental issues (flooding, cold/heat stress, drought), planting issues (seed placement error, planter malfunction), insect injury, poor seed quality, etc. Making the proper diagnosis is the first step toward determining if seedling diseases are to blame for poor stand establishment.
+If seedling disease is the major cause of a problem, it is important to determine the causal pathogen and disease.
+As noted below, seed treatment and management practices can vary and depend on the diseases present.
 See Resources at the end of this document for information on seedling disease identification.

-If a disease, is the issue the choice of seed treatment?
+If a seedling disease is to blame, could the choice of seed treatment be the problem?

-Choosing the right seed treatment is important since certain fungicide active ingredients work against specific pathogens.
+Choosing the proper seed treatment is important since certain fungicide active ingredients work against specific pathogens.
 For instance, metalaxyl and mefenoxam have activity against seedling blights caused by the Pythium and Phytophthora pathogens, but do not have efficacy against Fusarium and Rhizoctonia pathogens.
-Additionally, fungicide efficacy can vary for specific species within a pathogen group.
+Additionally, although most seed treatment packages have efficacy against these major pathogen groups, fungicide efficacy can vary for a given species within a pathogen group.
 See Resources at the end of this document for information on fungicide efficacy.

 If the fungicide has activity against the causal pathogen, could the fungicide rate be incorrect?